 - Fit snugly but comfortably against the side of the face

 - Be secured with ties or ear loops and allow you to remain hands-free

-Masks will be available for those who do not bring their own.
-The use of face coverings is not a substitute for social distancing.
+Face coverings will be available for those who do not bring their own.

 All spectators, staff, and volunteers are expected to maintain appropriate social distancing at the Championship.
 While on-site, pay attention to visual and verbal indications for capacity, directional flow, and viewing area guidelines.
-Spectators should avoid others who are not a part of their group by at least six feet and maintain at least 15 feet of distance from the rope line when consuming any food or beverage.
+Spectators should avoid others who are not a part of their group by at least six feet.

 Prior to boarding any PGA-operated shuttle or gaining access on-site, spectators will be subject to a health screening.
 Anyone experiencing or exhibiting symptoms will not be permitted on-site and will be directed to behave according to CDC and MUSC Health guidelines.
 Anyone feeling ill or displaying COVID-19 symptoms should stay home.